triton-inference-server/backend/README.md

 communicate with Triton.

 Every model must be associated with a backend.
 A model's backend is specified in the model's configuration using the 'backend' setting.

-* For TensorRT, 'backend' must be set to *tensorrt*.

-* For PyTorch, 'backend' must be set to *pytorch*.

-* For ONNX, 'backend' must be set to *onnxruntime*.

-* For TensorFlow, 'backend' must be set to *tensorflow*.

-* For all other backends, 'backend' must be set to the name of the backend.
+For using TensorRT backend, the value of this setting should be *tensorrt*.
+Similarly, for using PyTorch, ONNX and TensorFlow Backends, the `backend` field should be set to *pytorch*, *onnxruntime* or *tensorflow* respectively.

 ### Backend Shared Library